-The Unity Center provides the student body with a space to explore and embrace the intersections of their identities.
-In addition to sponsoring a wide range of events designed to build an inclusive community, the Center's offerings include leadership development trainings, opportunities for mentorship, and both academic and career advisement.
-Unity Center staff advises the International Touch Club, whose mission is to encourage self-development and to foster the pursuit of global responsibility.
-Membership is open to all students.
+The Ida Cerezo O'Donnell Unity Center provides the student body with both a physical and virtual space to explore and embrace the intersections of their identities.
+In addition to sponsoring a wide range of social awareness and justicethemed events designed to build an inclusive community, the Center's offerings include leadership development trainings, opportunities for mentorship, and both academic and career advisement.

-The Unity Center also oversees the Ubuntu Scholars Program, a which is designed to equip, engage, and empower underserved male students at Massasoit, primarily males of color, in an effort to ensure a healthy transition to college and facilitate both academic and personal success.
+The Unity Center oversees the Ubuntu Scholars program, which is designed to equip, engage, and empower underserved male students at Massasoit, primarily males of color, in an effort to ensure a healthy transition to college and facilitate both academic and personal success.

-The Unity Center also offers programs dedicated to the support, education, and personal growth of female students, including but not limited to programing about women's history, women's health and safety and workshops that address women issues.
+The Unity Center also is home to the Women's Empowerment and Leadership Group dedicated to the support, education and personal growth of female students, including but not limited to programing about women's history, women's health and safety and workshops that address women issues.